Is Automated Daily Income a scam to avoid or a legit opportunity you can trust?

-If someone is using fake images, making bogus earnings claims and not being straight forward about how the ‘work from home opportunity' works then how can you put your trust in the so-called iron-clad guarantee?
+If someone is using fake images, making bogus earnings claims and not being straight with you about how the ‘opportunity' works then how can you put your trust in the so-called iron-clad guarantee?

 There are hundreds of complaints online from people unable to get a refund, no matter how hard they try.

-In the MOBE terms and conditions you'll find their refund policy which goes like this:
+In MOBE's terms and conditions you'll find their refund policy: